 Articles of Merger

-How much does it cost to register a business in North Carolina?
+How much does it cost to start a business in NC?

 Registering a business in North Carolina costs between $30.00 and $250.00, depending on what application forms you need to submit.